 Someone asked me recently (respectfully, which is why I answered them) why racism is still such a problem in this country.
 If slavery was abolished in 1865 and no one still around were slaves or owned slaves, why are so many white individuals made to feel as though they have done something to feel guilty for?

 The answer lies in the definition of racism itself: institutionalized oppression.
 To put it briefly, racism in and of itself is the systemization of putting others down and in place of others, creating an imbalance in values, which creates privilege.
 You can find this in the way many companies are run, in the way schools are still segregated, in the way that doctors treat patients, in the way movies and TV shows are cast.

-After slavery, almost every system in America was set up to make certain that black people were not allowed to move forward.
+After slavery, almost every system in America was changed or created to make certain that black people were not allowed to move forward.
 That included every system from schools to banks.
 Because Black Americans were unable to do things like vote, own land, attend a good school, and have access to healthy food, they were unable to affect their communities, acquire and sustain wealth, acquire and pass on education, or fight chronic illnesses.
 All of these burdens were passed on through the generations and there is a ton of literature out there about it if you want to learn more.

-Because of this, the black community as a whole in the United States has struggled to enter government, create legacies, and remain healthy.
-Racism doesn’t mean not liking black people.
+Because of this institutionalized racism, the black community as a whole in the United States has struggled to enter government, create legacies, and remain healthy.
+Racism does not just mean disliking black people.
 Racism is the way that not liking black people is woven into our daily way of life so that black people are prevented from achieving equality.

-Of course there are outliers; people who managed to find success despite of it all.
-But that does not erase the problem or the people who were affected negatively.
+Of course there are outliers; plenty of Black Americans find success despite of it all.
+But that does not erase the problem or the people who were – and still are – affected negatively.